 - Arrival Program

-- Groups are met at Narita airport near Tokyo and travel by chartered bus to a hotel in Tokyo.
+- Groups are met at the airport and travel by chartered bus to a hotel.
 Labo’s arrival program includes information about travel to host families, an introduction to Labo, and information about communication lines during their visit.

-- Labo staff members and Interns from Australia, Canada, and the United States, as well as Labo Tutors and college students are available to provide assistance and support to exchangees throughout their month in Japan.
+- Labo staff members and Interns from Canada and the United States, as well as Labo Tutors and college students are available to provide assistance and support to exchangees throughout their month in Japan.

 - Host Family Assignments

 - Students may request a specific host family, as long as they are members of Labo.
 If that family is unable to host, or if there is no request, Labo will select an appropriate host family with a host sister or brother within three years of the age of the exchangee.
 If a student has other requests, such as a host with certain interests, or in a certain location, Labo will do their best to respect those requests.Host family activities vary from family to family.
 Some students will still be in school so a visit to their school is likely.
 When school is out, activities may include visiting local scenic and historical sites, including shrines and temples, shopping, sports, going to the beach, visiting relatives in the countryside, experiencing various aspects of traditional Japanese culture, and helping around the house with chores and cooking.
 Exchangees are expected to adapt to their host family’s lifestyle and schedule.
 Students with private plans should probably not join this program.